Webinar Series

 An increasing number of family offices are investing in venture capital via direct investments, effectively creating an internal fund.
 While some families have found a successful, sustainable strategy, many have not and even a few have decided to exit direct investing completely.

-This webinar series, presented in partnership with Toniic, Family Office Exchange, and the Stanford Emergence Program, is designed to help family office principals:
+This webinar series, presented in partnership with Toniic, the Stanford Emergence Program, CCC Alliance, and GPFO, is designed to help family office principals:

 Understand the opportunities and challenges with respect to direct investing, and creating an internal venture fund